-Memtech's customers include major automotive suppliers Hella, Magna, Lear, Denso, and Kostal.
-We are also providing solutions to major car manufacturers including VW, GM and most recently Tesla; At the same time, leading manufacturers including Foxconn and Celestica, along with reknowned brands such as Huawei, Lenovo, Samsung, and Netgear which are also our long-term customers.
+Memtech's customers include major automotive suppliers Continental, Hella, Lear, Magna, and Kostal.
+We are also providing solutions to major car manufacturers including BMW, VW, Mclaren, Hyundai-Kia and Tesla; At the same time, leading manufacturers including Foxconn and Celestica, along with reknowned brands such as Amazon, Beats by Dr Dre, Samsung, and Netgear which are also our long-term customers.